-Easter traditions and customs represent, along with the awakening of nature to life, a resurrection of people after the hard winter and the coming of spring.
+Easter traditions and customs represent, along with the awakening of nature to life, a resurrection of people after the brutal winter and the coming of spring.
 Below you can find out some of the most popular Easter traditions spread all over the world:

 - Taking the Holy Light

 - Painting red eggs

 - The Easter Bunny

 - Sacrificing the holy lamb

 A charming tradition is also found on the morning of the first day of Easter when children under nine years old go to neighbors and friends to proclaim the Resurrection of the Lord.
 Yet, the hosts give each greeter a red egg.
 Also, in this area, it is forbidden to renew the wardrobe during the fast.
 The new clothes will be worn only on Easter day.
 Also, no colored clothes are worn during Easter Week.

 What do we do on Easter Sunday at midnight?

 Often, a candle is offered in church on the night of the Resurrection.
 And the candle lit on Resurrection Night will be brought light on the way home.
 If it is not extinguished, then the wish of the bearer will be fulfilled.

 On Easter Sunday, at midnight, we go to Church to celebrate the Resurrection of Jesus and to symbolically receive the Light of the Resurrection.
 The light of Resurrection Night signifies for believers the victory of good over evil, the defeat of darkness, and the victory of life.
 At the Holy Sepulchre, it appears by divine power without any explanation or source of ignition.
 The shattering miracle keeps faith alive, and the capabilities of the holy light range from protection and healing to bringing abundance, good fortune, and harmony to homes.